GMOD/cram-js/README.md

   index: new CraiIndex({ path: '/path/to/my.cram.crai' })
 })

-// fetch features from an indexed CRAM file const features = await indexedFile.getFeaturesForRange(0, 10000, 20000)
+// fetch features from an indexed CRAM file.
-// can use either a numeric ref seq id or a string ref seq name const features = await indexedFile.getFeaturesForRange('chr1', 10000, 20000)
+// NOTE: only numeric IDs for the reference sequence are accepted const features = await indexedFile.getFeaturesForRange(0, 10000, 20000)
 ```

 ## API (auto-generated)